digiArchitect/ImagePrGroupWork/README.md

 Downlad the zip from handins.

 ## Usage

-Upon opening the program, a console scanner will prompt you to deliver text input.
-You can copy and paste the following string (without the quotation marks) into the scanner input for a demo of the program's functionalities.
-A bit below is a walk-through of what each separate command does.

 You can enter user input either through a command line argument, or through entering into the console with your keyboard.

++ Running a script
+  + in the command line of the run configuration, type "file" and then the name of the text file you wish to run.
+The program will execute all of the commands, and then exit.
++ Keyboard input
-Upon opening the program, a welcome message will display, showing you the format of inputs and the different commands available to you, and then a console scanner will prompt you to deliver text input.
+  + Upon opening the program, a welcome message will display, showing you the format of inputs and the different commands available to you, and then a console scanner will prompt you to deliver text input.

-Text inputs come in the format of the name of the command, and then valid inputs for each of its field types, which will be specified.
+Correct input format is specified in USEME.md

 If a user enters an invalid input, the program will continue reading through their inputs in search of a valid one.
 If at any point the user inputs the string "q" or "Q", the program will terminate.